isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Sports/Badminton.md

 ![](/images/Co%20Curricular%20@%20EVG/Sports%20CCA/Badminton/_6%20evg%20badminton%20b%20boys%202023_.jpg)

 As our team continues to grow, our focus is on nurturing student leaders who possess creativity and contribute effectively to the team.
-In the CCA open house event, all members actively participated and showcased their talents through various creative means, such as designing posters, creating promotional videos, and delivering persuasive speeches to promote Badminton to the Secondary One juniors and parents.
+In the CCA Open House event, all members actively participated and showcased their talents through various creative means, such as designing posters, creating promotional videos, and delivering persuasive speeches to promote Badminton to the Secondary One juniors and parents.

 ![](/images/Co%20Curricular%20@%20EVG/Sports%20CCA/Badminton/evg%20c%20boys%202023%20round%202.jpg)

-The badminton captains, vice-captains, and executive committee members worked collaboratively to plan and host both the in-house annual year-end tournament and the CCA open house event.
+The Badminton Captains, Vice-Captains, and Executive Committee members work collaboratively to plan and host both the in-house annual year-end tournament and the CCA open house event.
 These experiences provide valuable leadership opportunities for our team leaders, who also serve as role models, inspiring the juniors to develop their own leadership skills.<p></p>

 #### Events and Achievements